Skip to main content

 Increased Rating, Rating Reduction, and Staged Rating Effective Dates

 When seeking an increased rating for a service-connected disability, the effective date of that claim will typically be the date VA received it.
-If evidence, such as the results of a Compensation and Pension Examination, shows a condition worsened prior to submission of the increased rating claim, the effective date of that claim should be when medical evidence reflects that worsening.
+If evidence, such as the results of a Compensation and Pension (C&P) examination, shows a condition worsened prior to submission of the increased rating claim, the effective date of that claim should be when medical evidence reflects that worsening.

-If a disability worsens while a veteran has an active appeal, VA will assign a staged rating.
-Since the claims and appeals process can last for years, VA looks at how the severity of the veteran’s condition has changed over time when determining back pay.
 Staged ratings can make calculating years of back pay more difficult, as the veteran’s rating(s) may have changed through time.
-For example, if a veteran’s condition worsened while his or her claim was still being decided, (s)he will receive back pay respective to the severity of the condition year over year.
+For example, if a veteran’s condition worsened while their claim was still being decided, they will receive back pay respective to the severity of the condition year over year.

 How Much Back Pay Will I Get?

-To calculate a veteran’s back pay over the course of multiple years, VA looks to its historical compensation rate tables.
-VA disability compensation rates may change each year pursuant to the Cost of Living Adjustment set forth by the Social Security Administration.
 Veterans receiving back pay are paid the compensation amounts respective to each year.
 For example, a single veteran with no dependents rated at 50% would receive $770 per month in 2010, and $855.41 per month in 2018.
 There is no limit to the amount of back pay a veteran can receive.

-Contact Chisholm Chisholm & Kilpatrick LTD for a free case evaluation
+Contact Chisholm Chisholm & Kilpatrick LTD for a Free Case Evaluation

-The attorneys at Chisholm Chisholm & Kilpatrick LTD are experienced in determining whether VA has awarded benefits based on the proper effective date.
 If your VA claim has been denied, or if you disagree with the decision, our VA disability benefits lawyers may be able to help you.
-Contact our office for a free consultation by using the form on this page, or by calling (800) 544-9144.
+Contact our office for a free consultation or call us at (800) 544-9144.

-We're Here to Help Veterans Get the Back Pay They're Owed Free Case Evaluation
+We're Here To Help Veterans Get the Back Pay They're Owed Free Case Evaluation

 About the Author